Born and raised in Dallas, TX. Currently living in New York City.

 But my body often opted for more rest, and would overpower this little voice in it's efforts to get it.
 Three or four snoozes later my roommate would inevitably mumble my name from her bed across the room, at which point I would groggily sit up, step out of bed, and begrudgingly begin my day.

-But over the past year, I've realized that rushed mornings - of half-eaten breakfasts and last minute scavenger hunts for my keys - aren't my thing.
+But over the past few years, I've realized that rushed mornings - of half-eaten breakfasts and last minute scavenger hunts for my keys - aren't my thing.
 Maybe it's living in New York City, where things are constantly moving and there is very little downtime, but I've come to appreciate waking up slowly.

 For me, embracing these early mornings leads to a day of listening fully, enjoying completely, and being in the moment.
 And although I'm still very much a night owl - often inspired to write, bake pumpkin bread, or read 3 hours of Buzzfeed articles as the evening approaches midnight - I'm beginning the journey to becoming a morning person.

-A blog of thoughts and contemplations, about my early(ish) mornings and late nights with friends, anecdotes from trips to the grocery story, to Brooklyn, and occasionally out of town, a place where I can write, tell stories, and reflect on my experiences, here's what I've been up to LATEly.
+A blog of thoughts and contemplations, about my early(ish) mornings and late nights with friends, anecdotes from trips to the grocery store, to Brooklyn, and occasionally out of town, a place where I can write, tell stories, and reflect on my experiences, here's what I've been up to LATEly.